jmakr0/OPPID/README.md

-# OPPID
+# OPPID: Single Sign-On with Oblivious Pairwise Pseudonyms

-OPPID: Single Sign-On with Oblivious Pairwise Pseudonyms
+The code will be published soon.